Albuquerque Distracted Driving Accident Attorney

 Hands-free devices are allowed for fully licensed drivers.

 New Mexico also has a specific ban on texting while driving for all drivers, and using a handheld device for any purpose while driving in a school zone is generally prohibited.
+These laws discourage drivers from engaging in activities that divert their attention from the road.
+Violating distracted driving laws in New Mexico can result in steep penalties and serious consequences.

 Common Causes of Distracted Driving Accidents